 Where to see Tulips in Amsterdam

-In reality, I had very little time to explore Amsterdam in sufficient detail – I managed to squeeze in visits to the Van Gogh museum, the Anne Frank House, a quick (half covering my eyes) skirt around the edges of the red-light district, and a pit-stop for a local brew in one of the brown cafes (traditional pubs to you and I), but it was a mere appetiser for the main course on my travel menu – seeing the tulips in Amsterdam.
+I loved my sightseeing time in Amsterdam – I visited the Van Gogh museum, the Anne Frank House, a (half covering my eyes) wander through the red-light district, and local brews in the brown cafes (traditional pubs to you and I), but it was a mere appetiser for the main course on my travel menu – tulips.

-With a little bit of research online, I found out where to go to see tulips in Amsterdam.
-There are two main ways to see tulips if you are basing your stay in the city.
+With a little bit of research online, I found out where to see the tulips.
+There are two main ways if you are basing your stay in the city.
 You can – i) visit the Amsterdam tulip fields around the city or ii) visit Keukenhof, Holland’s largest flower gardens.

-Where is the best place to see tulips in Amsterdam.
+Which is best?
 That will come down to personal choice.
 The major difference between the two experiences is that the tulip fields represent huge expanses of flowers that are being grown ready for harvest and sale around the world while Keukenhof flower gardens offers the chance to walk around large tended gardens with over 7 million flower, seeing many different varieties of tulips cleverly planted in visually gratifying patches.
 Keukenhof gardens isn’t just about flower – there are sculptures and art installations.
 It’s an immersive flower exhibition that has rightly earned its title as the Garden of Europe.

 On an ideal trip, you’d probably want to experience both.
-But I wasn’t on an ideal trip – I was on a short one – and with a complete inability to stay upright on a bike (necessary for exploring the tulip fields), I chose Keukenhof gardens and I was bowled over at the vast array and beauty of the Keukenhof tulips.
+I chose Keukenhof gardens and I was bowled over at the vast array and beauty of the tulips there.
 In short, I was very pleased with my decision.

 Seeing the Tulips at Keukenhof Gardens